 Confirm the Details

 If you don’t know the subject’s full, legal name, try to find it out before contacting the probation officer.
 If you only know the individual by a nickname, try to come up with a good description and a home address.
-This information can often identify the subject to a probation officer.
+This information can often identify the subject of a probation officer.

 Find the Local Probation Office